virtual-embodiment-lab/AIAvatarSpeechToGesture/README.md

 ## Tips

 - **Gesture Animation** Check your Animator has the right bool names and transitions.
-You can change or add more animations.
+You can modify or add additional animations as needed.
-- **Customize** You can change the keyword lists in the script.
+- **Customize Keywords/Context** You can change the keyword lists in the script.